 An information technology career path is very flexible.
 With an online degree in information technology, specialists are able to choose from a variety of computer science jobs.

 What are the Career Opportunities in Information Technology?

-A typical information technology careers list will include titles such as computer systems analyst, software developer, web developer, IT security specialist, network administrator, chief technology officer, information technology manager, network architect and computer forensic analyst.
+A typical information technology careers list will include titles such as computer systems analyst, software developer, web developer, IT security specialist, network administrator, chief technology officer, information technology manager, network architect, and computer forensic analyst.
 Adding certifications to any degree program can also expand an information technology career path.
-As an example, Cisco Certified Network Associates are eligible for careers as a network engineer or systems administrator.
+As an example, Cisco Certified Network Associates are eligible for careers as network engineers or systems administrators.
 For the certification for CompTIA A+ Technician, career opportunities include in-home support specialists and help desk technicians.